buimichaell/CPSC-335-Project-2/README.md

 **Overview**: Implementation of Project 2 for CPSC-335:

-   * Algorithm 1 - TBD
+   * Algorithm 1 - Movement of Knights: Uses a Breadth-First Search (BFS) algorithm via Python for Chess using Knights to find the shortest number of steps between the two coordinates, marking each visited step so the Knights can not return.

-   * Algorithm 2 - TBD
+   * Algorithm 2 - String Run Encoding:

 ## Members: